 Observe the UNESCO site of Ksar ait Benhaddou, the most intriguing of the red earth castles and one of the most eye-catching filming locations in Africa featured in Game of Thrones, Gladiator & more..
 Meet the nomads of Sahara and share a cup of tea with them.

 Witness the beauty of the UNESCO protected Oasis of Skoura and the iconic 17th century Kasbah of Amridil.
 There will be adventures through ancient cities, their Medinas showcasing a labyrinth of exciting alleyways crammed with markets, souks and craftsmen, all pulsating with colour and rich culture.

 View the processing of Morocco’s famous Argan Oil.
 Discover the magnificent cities of Fes and Marrakech in a full day guided city tour through each UNESCO listed Medina and other historic sites.
 Enjoy a hot air balloon flight over the spectacular Marrakech and visit Ourika Valley to enjoy the majestic panoramic views and wonderful nature of the High Atlas mountains.

-“ Please click on each section below so that the details of each day will appear ”
+“ Please click on each section below so that the details of each day of this 13 days Morocco tour from Tangier will appear ”

 • Arrive in Tangier and meet your Grand Morocco English speaking driver guide at Ibn Battouta international airport or Tanger Med Port and get to know the cultural, historic and the nearest North African gateway city to Europe.